vlang/vab/docs/docs.md

 ```
 # Package base files

+"Package base files" (also sometimes referred to as "App skeleton") is a directory
+containing a special directory tree structure.

-"Package base files" are special directory structures usually found next to the executable
+It is usually found next in project roots next to the *executable* named
+"`platforms/android`".

-named `platforms/android`.
-Both `vab` itself and/or any *[extra commands](#extending-vab)*
+Both `vab` itself and/or any *[extra commands](#extending-vab)* can have a [`plaforms/android`](https://github.com/vlang/vab/tree/master/platforms/android)
-can have a [`plaforms/android`]() directory in the root of the project the that contains
+directory in the root of the project the that contains
 files that forms the basis of the APK/AAB package being built.

-The directories
-mostly follow the same structure but often provides different entires such as:
+The directories mostly follow the same structure and often provides different entires such as:

-* Custom `AndroidManifest.xml` tailored for the application.
+* Custom `AndroidManifest.xml` tailored for the application/project.
-* Custom Java sources for e.g. the "main" activity (under `platforms/android/src`).
+* Custom Java sources for e.g. the "main" Java activity (under `platforms/android/src`).
-* Custom resources like strings, and icons (under `platforms/android/res`).
+* Custom resources like strings and icons (under `platforms/android/res`).

 **NOTE** Package base files can also be provided/tweaked by user application sources
 via *their* `platforms/android` directory, or via the explicit `--package-overrides` flag,